Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Speed of sound along the isentropic lines

 Here, all the derivatives are taken along the lines of constant $n_S=0, n_B/n_Q=0.5$ for different values of $s/n_B$.
 We show the speed of sound for our QMHRG model and compare it with the latest lattice QCD results from Ref.~\cite{Bollweg:2022fqq}.
-The $c_s^2$ calculated within the mean-field QMHRG model decreases as the temperature is increased towards $T_{c}$ for $s/n_B> 30$.
+The $c_s^2$ calculated within the mean-field QMHRG model decreases as the temperature is increased towards $T_{pc}$ for $s/n_B> 30$.
 The QMHRG results with repulsive mean field for $c_s^2$ are in agreement with the lattice QCD results for $T<150$ MeV.
 Beyond this temperature, the lattice QCD results show an increasing trend with the temperature, which cannot be reproduced within a QMHRG model, even when the effect of the repulsive interactions are included.
-We also observe that in the temperature range $100$ MeV $< T < 150$ MeV the speed of sound decreases with increasing temperature both in the lattice QCD calculations and in the QMHRG model.
-This leads to a minimum of the speed of sound in the range of temperatures between $140$-$150$ MeV.
+We also observe that in the temperature range $100$ $< T < 150$ MeV the speed of sound decreases with increasing temperature both in the lattice QCD calculations and in the QMHRG model.
+This leads to a minimum of the speed of sound in the range of temperatures $140$-$150$ MeV.
 From the inset of Fig.~\ref{fig:sbynBcs2} (right) we also observe that the speed of sound has a maximum in the low temperature region for $s/n_B\ge 30$.

-The behaviour of the speed of sound for $s/n_B=20$ and $s/n_B=15$, currently inaccessible through lattice QCD techniques, is somewhat different.
+The behavior of the speed of sound for $s/n_B=20$ and $s/n_B=15$, currently inaccessible through lattice QCD techniques, is somewhat different.
 From Fig.~\ref{fig:sbynBcs2} (right) we observe that for $s/n_B=20$ the speed of sound has a very shallow minimum around $T=145$ MeV, while for $s/n_B=15$ it is always monotonically increasing with increasing temperatures.
-This implies that the maximum in $c_s^2$ seen at low temperatures and small baryon densities disappears.
-Thus there is no softening of the equation of state near the chiral crossover transition at large values of baryon densities corresponding to $s/n_B<15$.
+This implies that the maximum in $c_s^2$, evident from the plot at low temperatures $T<75$ MeV and small baryon densities, should disappear when baryon densities are increased.
+We thus do not observe a softening of the equation of state near the chiral crossover transition at large values of baryon densities corresponding to $s/n_B \approx 15$ within this mean-field treatment of repulsive baryon interactions.